FlorinDorneanu/biotop-aquascaping/README.md

 ### Returning Visitor Goals
 * As a returning visitor, I want to find the best way to contact the business;
-* As a returning visitor, I want to find the social links.
+* As a returning visitor, I want to find the social links with ease.

 ### Reasons a user may visit the site
 * A user looking to know more about aquascaping;